By Dr. Jean Hofve, Holistic Veterinarian

 Variety is the spice of life, and it is quite necessary for optimal health.
 It’s great to keep 3 or 4 different multivitamin, green, or whole-food supplements on hand to rotate in your companion's diet.
-An easy way to add vitamins, minerals (in appropriate quantities), and digestive enzymes are the ONP Super Daily Vitamin and Enzymes powders.
-The skin and coat version even includes flax for essential fatty acids, and the senior version includes both flax and joint support.
+An easy way to add vitamins, minerals (in appropriate quantities), and digestive enzymes are the Only Natural Pet Ultimate Daily Vitamins Plus - they come in powders and soft chews!

 Extra Support for Puppies and Kittens

 Puppies and kittens are more vulnerable to parasites and disease than mature animals because their immune systems are still developing.
 In addition, they are under a great deal of stress as they leave the safety and familiarity of their mothers and try to learn the ways of living with a human family.
 We highly recommend that all puppies and kittens diets be supplemented with colostrum to help boost their immature immune system for at least a month or two after weaning.